Own-Data-Privateer/hoardy-web/README.md

 - Improved UI:

   - Roll/unroll popup UI in steps, a-la uBlock Origin.
-    The number of settings pWebArc now has is kind of ridiculous (and I still want more), I find it hard to find stuff in there myself now, so.
+    The number of settings `pWebArc` now has is kind of ridiculous (and I still want more), I find it hard to find stuff in there myself now, so.
-    Alternatively, make a separate "Settings" page, but I kind of dislike that idea, I like having everything on a single page which can be `Control+F`ed.
+    Alternatively, make a separate `Settings` page, but I kind of dislike that idea, I like having everything on a single page which can be `Control+F`ed.

   - Track navigations and allow to use them as boundaries between batches of reqres saved in limbo mode.